KDAB/knut/docs/API/script/messagemap.md

 #### <a name="entries"></a>list<[MessageMapEntry](../script/messagemapentry.md)> **entries**

-All entries found in the MessageMap as \c MessageMapEntry .
+All entries found in the MessageMap as `MessageMapEntry`.

 #### <a name="isValid"></a>bool **isValid**